sayami1987/Loojaw---ICT-ethics-and-governance-in-societies/Week 4: e-portfolio Ethical theory/e-portfolio.md

 ### Summary of the Artefact

-The EICTA Consortium at IIT Kanpur explains that ethical hacking should occur with explicit authorisation and within agreed boundaries.
-Its guidance emphasises privacy, minimal harm, confidentiality, legal compliance, integrity and transparency.
-Ethical hackers should report vulnerabilities to system owners and maintain professional knowledge as cybersecurity threats change (EICTA Content Team, 2025).
+This professional article explains that ethical hacking involves more than having the technical ability to identify vulnerabilities.
+Ethical hackers should have clear authorisation, remain within an agreed scope and avoid unnecessary harm to systems, organisations and individuals.
+Important responsibilities include respecting privacy, protecting confidential information, following relevant laws and reporting discovered vulnerabilities responsibly.
+The article also emphasises integrity, transparency and continued professional development because cybersecurity threats and technologies change quickly.
+I found this useful because the same technical activity can be considered defensive or harmful depending on the intention, permission and behaviour of the person performing it.
+Therefore, ethical hacking requires both technical competence and strong professional judgement.

 ### Justification and Personal Reflection

-I selected this source because it helped me connect virtue ethics to my future ICT career.
-Virtue ethics focuses on the character of the decision-maker.
-I realised that honesty, restraint, responsibility and integrity matter because technical skills can also be misused.
-I liked this perspective because it made ethics feel personal.
-Being technically skilled is not enough; I also need professional values that guide how I use those skills when facing difficult choices.
+I selected this artefact because it helped me connect virtue ethics with the kind of ICT professional I want to become.
+Virtue ethics focuses on personal character rather than looking only at rules or consequences.
+In cybersecurity, qualities such as honesty, integrity, restraint, responsibility and trustworthiness are important because professionals may have access to sensitive systems and information.
+I felt this theory was particularly meaningful because technical knowledge can be used for either protection or exploitation.
+A person may know how to break into a system, but having the ability does not mean they should use it without permission.
+This made me realise that becoming a good ICT professional requires more than learning programming, networking or security tools.
+I also need ethical judgement and professional values that guide how I use those skills.
 ---

 ## Artefact 4: Week 4 Workshop Attendance and Personal Reflection